tiprankstipranks

 The thrust for artificial intelligence (AI) is accelerating with each passing day.
 The big tech firms, including Microsoft (MSFT), Alphabet (GOOGL), Meta Platforms (META), Amazon.com (AMZN), and Apple (AAPL), are deploying more and more funds toward AI infrastructure, as indicated by their latest quarterly filings.
 Specifically, each of them has set massive capital expenditure goals, with the aim to reap significant benefits that AI promises to bring in the future.
 Let’s take a closer look at how much these big tech companies have spent on AI in the June quarter.

-Microsoft (MSFT) – A big supporter and investor of ChatGPT, Microsoft has integrated the OpenAI software in almost all of its products.
+Microsoft (MSFT) – A big supporter and investor of ChatGPT, Microsoft has integrated the OpenAI software into almost all of its products.
 In Q4 FY24, MSFT spent $13.9 billion on property and equipment, which included cloud and AI-related spending.
 Nearly 50% of this amount is for data centers, which is expected to generate rewards over the next 15 years, Microsoft CFO Amy Hood noted.
 Moreover, Hood pointed out that the company expects spending more in Fiscal 2025, toward cloud and AI segments to meet the burgeoning demand.

 Alphabet (GOOGL) – Alphabet has not had an easy way like Microsoft.
 Alphabet had to build its AI model, Gemini, from scratch and seems to have done a pretty good job so far.
 For reference, Gemini was used by over 1.5 million developers in Q2.
 In Q2 FY24, Alphabet spent $13 billion in capex, most of which was directed toward servers and data centers.
 Alphabet’s CFO Ruth Porat stated that the company expects quarterly capex of $12 billion or more throughout the year.
 As CEO Sundar Pichai puts it, “When you go through a curve like this, the risk of underinvesting is dramatically greater than the risk of overinvesting.”